 Students may be required by an externship site to have an additional background check and/or drug test.
-If additional background checks and/or drug screening is required, this amount WILL NOT be charged to the student.
+If additional background checks and/or drug screening is required, this amount will be charged to the student.

-A fee of \$200 per day may be charged to students in the Associate Degree in Nursing program for an unexcused make-up clinical day.
+A fee of \$200 per day may be charged to students in the Practical Nursing program for an unexcused make-up clinical day.
 A fee of \$25 per hour may be assessed for an unexcused make-up lab or simulation experience.